Two by Two (novel)

 Two by Two is a novel written by Nicholas Sparks.
 It is Sparks' 20th novel, and was published in 2016, 20 years after his first novel, The Notebook.

 Plot

 Russell Green has a family consisting of his daughter and his wife, Vivian.
 One day, Vivian leaves the family to get a job far from their home.
 Now, Russell needs to take care of his daughter without the help of Vivian.

 Soundtrack

 As a gift for the people who purchase Two by Two, the author, Nicholas Sparks, collaborated with JD Eicher to create a soundtrack that comes with the book.

 Reception

-The Columbus Dispatch

 The Columbus Dispatch wrote: "His 20th work, "Two by Two," extends his impressive collection of literary tales."

-Cosmopolitan

 Cosmopolitan wrote: "The first 200 pages of this tome is a slow march toward divorce (note: Nicholas Sparks and his wife divorced in 2015), and as such, there isn’t a ton of romancing in this novel."